 At Gartconner Primary School we offer a wide curriculum, which fosters the all-round development of your child.
 We aim to provide depth, breadth, challenge and enjoyment in all we teach.
 This is planned through a variety of core teaching and interdisciplinary approaches to learning.
+These are woven throughout your child's journey from P1 to P7 and opportunities to develop the four capacities are a key part of ensuring your child develops skills for life, learning and work.

-For further information please refer to the following websites; Education Scotland, Skills Development Scotland, My World of Work, Plant Plus, Mappit, Apprenticeships in Scotland and Opportunities for All.
+For further information please refer to the following websites; Education Scotland, Skills Development Scotland, My World of Work, Planit Plus, Mappit, Apprenticeships in Scotland and Opportunities for All.